IR35 began as tax legislation in 2000 to identify individuals who were not paying the appropriate tax.

 The law was specifically aimed at contractors who HM Revenue & Customs considered were working as full-time employees while benefiting from the tax advantages of being self-employed.

-It is currently the contractor’s responsibility while working in the private sector to determine their IR35 status, regardless of whether they are operating as a limited company or through an agency.
-This is however set to change from 6 April 2020.
+It was previously the contractor’s responsibility while working in the private sector to determine their IR35 status, regardless of whether they were operating as a limited company or through an agency.

-Commencing 6 April 2020 all medium and large businesses will be held accountable for determining the IR35 status and paying the appropriate taxes for their contractors.
+All medium and large businesses are now accountable for determining the IR35 status of contractors and paying the appropriate taxes and national insurance contributions via PAYE.

-Most importantly they and not the contractor will be held liable if HM Revenue & Customs determines a contractor’s IR35 status has been incorrectly assessed.
+Most importantly they, and not the contractor, are held liable if HM Revenue & Customs determines a contractor’s IR35 status has been incorrectly assessed.

 We can help you whatever your IR35 status